wjlow/scala-robot/PROBLEM.md

 The Ruby source files, the test data and any test code.

+Please engineer your solution to a standard you consider suitable for production.
 It is not required to provide any graphical output showing the movement of the toy robot.